Could your daily struggles be undiagnosed ADHD?

 Sensitivity measures how well the screener catches true cases.
 A sensitivity of 68.7% means that among people who genuinely have ADHD, the screener correctly flags about 69 out of 100.
 The remaining 31 would score below the threshold despite having the condition.
 This is why a low score does not rule out ADHD.
 The specificity of 99.5% means that among people without ADHD, only 0.5% would be incorrectly flagged.
 If you score above the threshold, the chance of a false alarm is very low.
 The screener misses some true cases but rarely raises false alarms.

 No. This is a screening tool, not a diagnostic instrument.
 An ADHD diagnosis requires a comprehensive clinical assessment that typically includes a detailed developmental history, interviews with family members or partners, evaluation of other possible explanations for symptoms such as anxiety, depression, sleep disorders, or thyroid conditions, and often neuropsychological testing.
 The ASRS-v1.1 Part A is one small piece of that larger puzzle.
-If your score is above the threshold, it means a conversation with a healthcare professional is worthwhile, not that you have ADHD.
+If your score is above the threshold, it means a conversation with a healthcare professional is worthwhile, not that you have ADHD; another condition often screened alongside ADHD is autism.
+See the autism screening quiz.

 Research consistently shows that women with ADHD are diagnosed later and less frequently than men.
 The diagnostic criteria were historically developed from studies of hyperactive boys, so the predominantly inattentive presentation common in women was overlooked.
 Girls are socialised to develop stronger compensatory strategies, masking symptoms.
 Clinicians may attribute symptoms to anxiety or depression rather than investigating ADHD as the root cause.
-Many women reach their 30s or 40s before receiving a diagnosis, often after their children are diagnosed first.
+Many women reach their 30s or 40s before receiving a diagnosis, often after their children are diagnosed first; if you are also questioning your cognitive abilities, the am I stupid quiz separates performance gaps from genuine intellectual self-perception.

 Book an appointment with your GP (UK) or primary care physician (US/AU).
 Bring your ASRS result and describe the specific daily challenges you experience.
 In the UK, your GP can refer you to an adult ADHD assessment service, though NHS wait times currently exceed 12 months in most areas.
 Private assessments through Right to Choose pathways may be faster.
 In the US, you can request a referral to a psychiatrist or psychologist who specialises in adult ADHD.
 While waiting for an assessment, you can begin implementing structure and coping strategies that benefit people with ADHD regardless of formal diagnosis.